How to ask for help vocabulary exercise

 7.

-A phrase that is used to convince somebody to help because something has to be done or is vital, is
+A phrase used to persuade the person to help you that says the task to be done is vital and essential, is

 I wouldn't ask you if it wasn't important: